HewlettPackard/swarm-learning/docs/Troubleshooting.md

 2. Setting up Swarm License

 ##### 1. Running AutoPass License Server (APLS)
-Run docker ps | grep apls  -> If apls container is not running, then license server is not running, and you need to start it
+Run docker ps | grep apls  -> If apls container is not running, then license server is not running, and you need to start it using
-<your install directory>/ swarm-learning/bin/run-apls
+'your install directory/swarm-learning/bin/run-apls'

 ###### Check APLS status:
 Follow the steps mentioned below to verify APLS status.